 7. Testing due January 18, 2018

-Please submit the student‘s most recent standardized test results.
-Tests can include the ISEE, SSAT, CAASPP, CAT/6, CST or STAR tests.
+Applicants to 6th grade: Please submit the student‘s most recent standardized test results.
+We do not require a specific test.
+We accept the results of whichever standardized test your child has most recently taken.
 Usually the school registrar will include these results with the transcripts.

 We would like to invite all applicants to move through every phase of the admissions process, however we typically have a large pool of strong applicants for very few openings.
 Complete applications are reviewed by the Middle School Admissions Committee.
 The committee takes a number of factors into account when considering applicants for admission including student academic fit, gender balance and composition of the current class.

 After all of the applications are reviewed, the committee will determine how many will move into the next phase of the admissions process depending on the number of anticipated openings in each grade.
 All applicants will receive a letter by the end of January with information about the status of their application.
 Students who are not invited to continue the process will no longer be considered for admission.
 Students who are invited to continue the process will attend a full-day shadow day in February and parent meetings will be scheduled.